CharlieGaynor/rldog/README.md

 # PyRL
 Environment Agnostic RL algorithm implementations using Pytorch.

-High quality code, typehints, thorough tests, examples.
-Also uses minibatches correctly, which most public libraries don't implement.
+Uses minibatches correctly and has the capability to use a set of allowed moves (legal moves), which most public libraries don't implement.

+High quality code, Typehints, unit tests, examples.

-See examples for some, well, examples.
+See examples dir for some, well, examples.

-What i'm happy with
-Quality of the code, thorough tests, majority of functionality, ease of use & versatility

 Run tests with: pytest tests